 An MNO with obligation to support railway needs would deploy infrastructure in required locations including tunnels and thus improve signal strength along railway lines and other railway-related premises as needed.
 Such a network would also be designed to handle handover issues from cell to cell in a robust way without loss of the communication link.
 In addition to provide full coverage, the MNO would also need to satisfy other requirements, such as network resilience and availability which would entail specific engineering, long-term investments (additional radio sites, power backup, overall strengthening of the radio transmission, redesign of backhaul and core network) as well as operational and field maintenance from MNOs.
 The willingness of MNOs to take legal obligations and liabilities remains to be seen.
 Current MNO processes do not cover interoperability and safety-related services assurance which currently requires extensive certification.

+Net neutrality

+The net neutrality regulation makes the distinction between two kinds of services: Internet Access Service (IAS) and Specialised Service (SpS).
+These are regulatory terms.

+With regard to IAS, by default all traffic shall be treated equally.
+In exceptional cases, such as network congestion, discrimination between traffic is allowed on a temporary basis, and subject to specific rules.

+With regard to SpS, optimisation / traffic management is allowed to meet a specific level of quality, only if it is not to the detriment of the availability or general quality of IAS for end-users.
+Railway sharing MNO’s resources would be a good candidate for the SpS category.
+But it is for further study whether priority mechanisms or network slicing (i.e. partitioning radio resources) would be compatible with the net neutrality regulation.

 Sharing access with PPDR

 This option could apply to some countries where exclusive spectrum has been assigned to PPDR.
 In such a scenario, railways would either be users of the PPDR network or operate as an MVNO.
 This would be part of a contractual commitment between railways and PPDR.